minprog/app-studio/40 Problem Sets/70 Your Own/10 Assignment.md

 ## Requirements

+- The app concept should be centered around a live open data API.
+- Some user data should be persisted on the phone (favorites, etc.).
+- Even if killed, the app should generally resume in the same state as before.
+- External data should be retrieved using HTTP-requests.
+- Code should be organized well (keeping in mind a separation of concerns).
+- Code should be documented well (comments as well as READMEs).
-- Concur your app proposal with the TA's to ensure the scope is sufficient.
+- Discuss your app proposal with the TAs to ensure the scope is sufficient.

-- Implement HTTP-requests in your application.
+## Peer review

+Although the app will be graded by the staff, you are required to perform a code review with one other student, in class, after the first deadline.
+The results of the review should be documented in a file called `REVIEW.md`.
+You are expected to use the results of this review to improve your code before submitting the final version.

 ## Getting started

 1. Create an empty [GitHub](https://www.github.com/) repository to manage your code.

-2. Create a new project, using this pattern as a name: `studentname-pset5`.
+2. Create a new project, using this pattern as a name: `studentname-pset6`.

 ## How to submit